-15.3.2.1 Irradiation of Water-Ice
+3.2.1.
+Irradiation of Water Ice

-Irradiation of water-ice by charged particles is an important source process for the chemical and physical alteration of the surface and for the generation of Ganymede's atmosphere (see details in Chapter 16).
-Bearing in mind the wide variety of particles precipitating onto Ganymede, we attempt a general distinction before discussing the details for the different types of irradiation processes: energetic electrons dominate radiolysis rates of water molecules below the uppermost ice layers (depths of micrometres to centimetres), whereas energetic ions dominate the total mass loss rate from the icy surface.
+Irradiation of water ice by charged particles is an important source pro-340 cess for the chemical and physical alteration of the surface and for the generation of Ganymede's atmosphere (see details in chapter 3.3).
+Bearing in mind the wide variety of particles precipitating onto Ganymede, we attempt a general distinction before discussing the details for the different types of irradiation processes: Energetic electrons dominate radiolysis rates of water 345 molecules below the uppermost ice layers (depths of micrometers to centimetres), whereas energetic ions dominate the total mass loss rate from the icy surface.
 Finally, thermal plasma may be relevant because the implanted ions provide additional building blocks for chemical reactions in the ice.